-Whether a full moon in January 2022 is a Wolf Moon or a Buck Moon is not rocket science to solve.
+Whether a full moon in January 2023 is a Wolf Moon or a Buck Moon is not rocket science to solve.
 It’s just simple physics.
-The first full moon of 2022 in the earth’s northern hemisphere is known as Wolf Moon.
-This January full moon will occur on Monday, January 17 at 18:48 at Eastern Standard Time (EST).
+The first full moon of 2023 in the earth’s northern hemisphere is known as Wolf Moon.
+This January full moon will occur on Friday, January 06 at 18:08 Eastern Standard Time (EST).

-Why Different Full Moon Names in Different Hemisphere?
+Why Different Full Moon Names in Different Hemispheres?

-Just because there is an approx 6 months of seasonal difference between the northern and southern hemispheres, people living above and below the equator use different full moon names.
+Just because there are approximately 6 months of seasonal differences between the northern and southern hemispheres, people living above and below the equator use different full moon names.

 Obviously, now you would be thinking that what could be the reason behind the seasonal difference between the two hemispheres?